 Blood Sugar Control:

-High blood sugar levels in early pregnancy can cause birth defects.
+High blood sugar levels during early pregnancy can cause birth defects.
 It can also increase the risks of a miscarriage or diabetes-related complications.

 Many women don’t know they are pregnant until the baby has grown in about 2 to 4 weeks.
 This is why it is important that you have good control of your blood sugar before trying to conceive.

 - 2 hours after eating: Less than 120 mg/dL

 Manage your meals, exercise, and diabetes medications, and keep a healthy balance.